Aldermore Business Savings Review 2026: 4.16% AER Fixed

 How the Account Works

 Aldermore is an FCA-authorised bank, not an e-money institution.
-Your business savings deposits are held directly under Aldermore Bank’s own banking licence — not passed to a third-party custodian like ClearBank.
-This is the same FSCS structure as NatWest or Barclays: your protection is with Aldermore itself, up to £120,000.
+Your deposits are held under Aldermore Bank’s own banking licence, not via a third-party custodian like ClearBank.
+FSCS protection of up to £120,000 applies under Aldermore’s own licence, independent of any other provider you use.

-Aldermore runs four products under the same savings banner — easy access, 95-day notice, 6-month fixed, and 1-year fixed.
-Each is a standalone product with no current account required and no CASS switch.
-We found no conditions buried in the product terms beyond eligibility.
-That’s the straightforward case.
+Aldermore runs four standalone products: easy access, 95-day notice, 6-month fixed, and 1-year fixed.
+No current account required, no CASS switch.
+We read the terms and found no behavioural conditions beyond eligibility.

 How Deposits and Withdrawals Work